epam/syndicate-rule-engine/deployment/aws-ami/debian-minikube/README.md

 - `HELM_VERSION` - (default `3.15.3-1`)
 - `MODULAR_SDK_ROLE_ARN` - can be specified to configure modular-sdk to use tables from DynamoDB
 - `MODULAR_SDK_REGION` - region where DynamoDB tables are located
+- `CF_STACK_NAME` - name of Cloud Formation stack to send SUCCESS of FAILURE signal to.
+By default, it's not specified and signals won't be sent

 **Configuration preferences**
 - `LM_API_LINK` - link to license manager (default `https://lm.syndicate.team`)